🔑 Key Takeaway: Registration is the Beginning, Not the End

 | Management and governance | Usually more formal, with board members, managing director, statutory inspector requirements, minutes, and shareholder meetings. | Usually simpler, but still requires properly drafted documents, management authority, partner decisions, and registration of key changes. |

-| Best suited for | Foreign investors who need a more corporate structure and clear shareholding arrangements. | Foreign investors who need a simpler structure and fewer corporate governance formalities. |
+| Best suited for | Formal corporate structure Foreign investors who need clear shareholding arrangements. | Simpler structure Foreign investors who need fewer corporate governance formalities. |

 The final choice should be reviewed with legal and registration advisors.
 Daneshgaran can help investors understand the accounting, tax, payroll, VAT, and reporting consequences of each structure.